Chevrolet Cobalt Service & Repair Manual: Balance Shaft R&R

 See also:

 Chevrolet Cobalt Owners Manual.
-Removing the Spare Tire and Tools
+Braking

 Chevrolet Cobalt Owners Manual